hrs-allbsd/syspack/README.md

 a name.
 The "yoursitename" parameter is typically an FQDN (e.g., example.com), but there is no specific restriction about the name, either.

-"spx init" generates files and directories under "yoursitename."
+`spx init` generates files and directories under "yoursitename."
 You can find the "example" directory, and it corresponds to a single host named "example."

-See yoursitename/example/Makefile.inc and adjust TARGETHOST as the real hostname, say "foo.example.com."
-You can rename the "example" directory with yoursitename/foo for simplicity even after invoking spx(8).
+See `yoursitename/example/Makefile.inc` and adjust `TARGETHOST` as the real hostname, say `foo.example.com`.
+You can rename the `example` directory with
+`yoursitename/foo` for simplicity even after invoking `spx(8)`.
-This means that "yoursitename/example" can be safely renamed to "example.com/foo".
+This also means that `yoursitename/example` can be safely renamed to `example.com/foo`.

-Files under example.com/foo are for the machine.
-For example, in the directory example.com/foo/etc means /etc on foo.example.com.
+Files under `example.com/foo` are for the machine.
+For example, in the directory `example.com/foo/etc` means `/etc` on foo.example.com.
-There is an example rc.conf in foo/etc directory, so update it by removing it first and then invoking make fetch:
+There is an example rc.conf in `foo/etc` directory, so update it by removing it first and then invoking make fetch:

 ```